Ekeblad and Höpken Bastions, Suomenlinna

 This was the most fortified part of the island, including the bastions Ekeblad (Ekeblad) and Höpken (Höpken).

-Fortification was built in the late 40s of the 18th century.
+The fortification was built in the late 40s of the 18th century.

-In these casemates the prison for captured fighters of the Finnish "Red guard" was placed.
-After the revolution of 1917 Finland gained independence in Russia, and in it, as in Russia, the Civil war began.
-The "Red guard" was formed with the direct participation of Soviet Russia and fought for the establishment of a Communist dictatorship in Finland.
-In April 1918 in the battle for Tampere "Red guard" was defeated by the nationalist forces (Skyddskår, civil guards) and 76 thousand soldiers were captured.
-More than 7 thousand Communists and Commissars put to a wall without trial, the others, in the mass of the simple workers and peasants, received prison terms, generally purely symbolical, and the majority of them were released in some months.
+These casemates were used as a prison for prisoners of the Finnish red guard.
+After the revolution of 1917 in Russia, Finland gained independence, and in it, as in Russia, the Civil war began.
+The red guard was formed with the direct participation of Soviet Russia and fought for the establishment of a Communist dictatorship in Finland.
+In April 1918, in the battle for Tampere, the Red guard was defeated by the nationalist forces (Schutzkor) and 76 thousand soldiers were captured.
+More than 7 thousand Communists and Commissars were put up against the wall without trial, while the rest, mostly ordinary workers and peasants, received prison sentences, mostly purely symbolic, and most of them were released after a few months.